 "Transcending" on One Hot Minute begins as a soft song for the first 3 1/2 minutes- the song progresses into a screamed metal song for the last 2 minutes.

 In fact, a lot of songs from One Hot Minute fit this trope.
 "Warped", "Deep Kick", "One Big Mob", and "One Hot Minute" all have ostentatious verses, followed by a melodic shift at some point in the song.
 On a symbolic level, this somewhat represents the conflict between the Red Hots' chill, funky music with Navarro's dark, psychedelic guitar-playing.

 "Venice Queen".
 The song literally fades out and goes quiet for a second before the second part of the song begins.

 Funnily enough, Clinton was going through problems with his drug dealer during that time: in order to repay him, he let the dealer sing "Look at that turtle go, bro!" on the song "Yertle the Turtle".
-The band was obviously miffed, but nevertheless decided to go through with it.
+The band loved this.

 Flea even played the trumpet on tracks such as "Torture Me" and "Hump de Bump", and he has played the trumpet live on many occasions.
 In fact, he initially learned the trumpet.

 On Magik, the band's friend Pete Weiss played jaw harp on "Give It Away", and mixing engineer Brendan O'Brien played the mellotron on "Sir Psycho Sexy", nearly inaudible piano on "Mellowship Slinky in B Major" and nearly inaudible toy celeste on "Apache Rose Peacock".
 John's mother Gail Frusciante and some of her friends were brought in to perform the female choir part in "Under the Bridge".